 The weight really lifted after that.
 I already knew what my money leaks were but I didn’t need to know what they were week to week.
 I already knew where money was leaking – I didn’t need to keep a running commentary of that!

 So my thinking became a whole lot healthier around that.
-When you think about your finances, and your level of awareness, how much do you understand, how much do you know, how much do you need to know?
+When do you think about your finances and your level of awareness, how much do you understand?
+Or rather, how much do you know, how much do you need to know?
 There is a balance there.
 Really, does it give you the information you need to make better decisions?
 How does it affect your stress levels?
 How does your knowledge affect your future finances?
 Do you know that you need to earn more, work more, work longer?
 What is this knowledge giving you?
 Is it giving you good information that you can work with and make better decisions with, or is it just stressing you out?
 Do you know enough, do you know too much?

 These are questions that, from the aerial view, do you know enough to gain that peace of mind?
 Peace of mind is really important because, self-care, body, mind, financial.